dtcaciuc/conecerto_scoreboard/README.md

 variable (see below).

 ### Logos
-Place organizer and sponsor logos in either .jpg or .png format into it.
+Place organizer and sponsor logos in either .jpg or .png format into the directory.
 Organizer logo must be named `organizer.jpg/png` while sponsor logos can have any file name.

 All logos should: